pyrus117/kiwibudgetai.github.io/index.md

 ### 2.3 Information sent to third parties when you use specific features

 - When the App calls the **Akahu API** to fetch your accounts and transactions, your Akahu tokens are sent directly from your device to `api.akahu.io` over HTTPS.
 We do not proxy or observe these calls.
+Akahu enriches raw bank transaction data through their Genie pipeline (merchant identification, NZFCC categorisation, merchant logos) on their own infrastructure before returning it to the App.
+This enrichment is a feature of Akahu's service, not a separate data transfer initiated by us.
 - When the App calls the **Google Gemini API** for chat or auto-categorisation, your Gemini API key and the request payload (the transaction descriptions/amounts being categorised, or the chat message you typed plus the financial context you have chosen to share in chat) are sent directly from your device to Google.
 Refer to Google's privacy policy for how Gemini processes inputs.

 ---